mcytang/GAN_Demo/README.md

  ## About

- Given that a probability distribution can be reasonably well approximated by simply approximating a function, e.g. $e^{-x^2}$ for a Gaussian or normal distribution.
+ A probability distribution can be reasonably well approximated by simply approximating a function, e.g. $e^{-x^2}$ for a Gaussian or normal distribution, assuming we already have access to a uniform random variable.
+We use uniformly sampled numbers as seeds for our generative model.
+As such, our generator has an unexpectedly lightweight architecture, consisting of only a small number of linear (or fully connected) layers.

+ The discriminator on the other hand as larger, using 11 linear layers.

  ## To do